-(a) Parent entity
+(a) Parent Entity

-Mustera Property Group Ltd is the parent entity.
+Mustera Property Group Ltd is the Parent Entity.

-(b) Subsidiaries
+(b) Controlled Entities

-The Group's interests in subsidiaries at 30 June 2022 are set out below.
-Unless otherwise stated, the subsidiaries have share capital consisting solely of ordinary shares that are held directly by the Group, and the proportion of ownership interests held equals the voting rights held by the Group.
+The Group's interests in Controlled Entities at 30 June 2023 are set out below.
+Unless otherwise stated, the Controlled Entities have share capital consisting solely of ordinary shares that are held directly by the Group, and the proportion of ownership interests held equals the voting rights held by the Group.
 The country of incorporation is also their principal place of business.

-Place of business/country of Ownership interest held by the Group Name of entity incorporation 2022 2021 Principal activities Sterlink Development Pty Ltd Australia 100% 100% Property development Grace Property Holdings Pty Ltd Australia 100% 100% Property development Claisebrook Holdings Pty Ltd Australia 100% 100% Property development Riversea Property Holdings Pty Ltd Australia 100% 100% Property development Apex View Pty Ltd Australia 100% 100% Property development Applecross Land Holdings Pty Ltd (formerly known as Apex Land Holdings Pty Ltd) Australia 100% 95% Property development Australia 100% 95% Property development Mustera Property Fund Management Pty Ltd Australia 100% 100% Management Trustee company for MPX Group Pty Ltd Australia 100% 100% Mustera Property Fund Mustera Property Fund Australia 44% 24% Property investment
+Place of business/country of terest held by Group Name of entity incorporation 2023 2022 Principal activities Sterlink Development Pty Ltd Australia 100% 100% Property development Grace Property Holdings Pty Ltd Australia 100% 100% Property development Claisebrook Holdings Pty Ltd Australia 100% 100% Property development Riversea Property Holdings Pty Ltd Australia 100% 100% Property development Apex View Pty Ltd Australia 100% 100% Property development Applecross Land Holdings Pty Ltd (formerly known as Apex Land Holdings Pty Ltd) Australia 100% 100% Property development Mustera Property Fund Management Pty Ltd Australia 100% 100% Management MPX Group Pty Ltd Australia 100% 100% Trustee company for Mustera Property Fund Mustera Property Fund Australia 17% 44% Property investment

-Loans made by Mustera Property Group Ltd to the subsidiaries are contributed to meet required expenditure payable on demand and are not interest bearing.
+Loans made by Mustera Property Group Ltd to the Controlled Entities are contributed to meet required expenditure payable on demand and are not interest bearing.

-As set out in Note 2, The Group has concluded that it controls the Mustera Property Fund even though it holds less than 50% of the equity and voting rights in this entity.
-It has been assessed that the trustee of the Mustera Property Fund, who can appoint the manager of the fund, controls the relevant activities of this entity.
-On this basis, Mustera Property Group is deemed to control the Mustera Property Fund through its 100% owned subsidiary of MPX Group Pty Ltd (the trustee of the Mustera Property Fund).
+As set out in Note 2, the Group has concluded that it controls the Mustera Property Fund even though it holds less than 50% of the equity and voting rights in this entity.
+Control has been assessed on the basis that the trustee of the Mustera Property Fund, who can appoint the manager of the fund, controls the relevant activities of this entity.
+Therefore, Mustera Property Group is deemed to control the Mustera Property Fund through its 100% owned subsidiary of MPX Group Pty Ltd (the trustee of the Mustera Property Fund).